- Anywhere we find petroleum, we’re looking at an area that was under the ocean millions of years ago.

 - Petroleum accounts for 36% of all the energy consumed in the US.

-- Grey sliver of pie chart
+- Red sliver of pie chart

 - The majority of petroleum is made into fuels like diesel and gasoline for transportation engines.